Share this guide:

 - No claims bonus – if you have been driving for a long time and have not had to make any insurance claim then you will likely have accrued a no claims discount.
 It may be worth paying to protect your no claims bonus because losing it may mean having to pay much higher premiums once you renew your insurance policy.

-The best tip for reducing your car insurance is to make sure you compare as many insurance providers as you can.
+The best tip getting cheap car insurance is to make sure you compare as many insurance providers as you can.
 Use our website to help you find the most suitable deal for you.